Always call ahead to make sure staff have arrived safely and opened the program.

 Southeast Neighborhood School of Excellence (SENSE)

 St. Louis de Montfort

 Please read AYS’ policies and procedures regarding delays, closings, and early releases due to weather or other emergencies as posted below.

 Families not currently enrolled in AYS: Our snow day programs are open to families that are not currently enrolled in AYS.
-If you have not used AYS during this current school year, you will need to fill out a Provisional Registration Form.
-A fee will be due for each child in the morning. *AYS closes at 6pm.
-A late fee of $1 per minute will be charged according to the AYS clock. **Please understand that AYS staff may only administer medication according to our policy and state regulations.
+If you have not used AYS during this current school year, you will need to fill out a One-Day Enrollment Form.
+A fee will be due for each child in the morning. *AYS closes at 6:00pm.
+A late fee of $10 is due after 6:00pm, and an additional $1 per minute will be charged beginning at 6:05pm according to the AYS clock. **Please understand that AYS staff may only administer medication according to our policy and state regulations.
 All medication must be given directly to a staff member in its original packaging.
 Prescription medication must be in the original package and the label must include the child’s name, time and amount of dosage and the prescription must be current.
 Please complete the NonRx Consent Form for non-prescription medication.

 AYS families who have a weekly attendance plan pay nothing extra for snow days, 2-hour delays, and early release.
 Families that use AYS only occasionally will be charged an additional fee.
 When AYS is unable to operate due to severe weather, regular weekly fees are still due.

-If the beginning of the school day is delayed, AYS programs will open at regular time (unless restricted by the school) and remain open until school starts.
+If the beginning of the school day is delayed, AYS programs will open at regular time unless restricted by the school and remain open until school starts.
 You are encouraged to call the program to ensure staff arrived at the site.
-If any non-AYS families need our service, they have the option to participate by completing a Provisional Registration Form and paying the applicable fees.
+If any non-AYS families need our service, they have the option to participate by completing a One-Day Enrollment Form and paying the applicable fees.

 If the school delay changes to a cancellation after children have arrived, a full day of care will then take place.
 AYS will alert parents, and make arrangements for lunch.